Chaebol: IMF agreement

-Under Kim Dae-Jung and in the wake of the 1997 Asian financial crisis, many reforms were made to the chaebols.
+Under Kim Dae-Jung and after the 1997 Asian financial crisis, many reforms were made to the chaebols.
 Most of these changes pertained to corporate structure, transparency in financial reporting, cuts in government subsidies, corporate governance, and debt stabilization.
 In 1997, the IMF provided a bailout loan of $60 billion conditional on revision.
 Distressed financial institutions were to be closed down and those that were deemed viable were to be restructured and recapitalized by the levels it set forth.
 This affected the chaebol because it severely restricted its easy access to financing which led to over-leveraged balance sheets.
 Lenient accounting practices and disclosure rules were to be strengthened and standardized for international practice.
 Hence, transparency was increased to what would be expected from a public company.
 The chaebols agreed to be subject to independent auditors and were obligated to provide consolidated financial statements regularly.
+The IMF agreement brought about the following changes.
+First, the authority to establish and implement accounting standards, previously centered on financial supervisory authorities and the government, was transferred to a private, independent organization.
+Second, the adoption of International Financial Reporting Standards (IFRS).
+Adapted to the domestic context, these standards were adopted as K-IFRS, which was selectively applied starting in 2009 and then expanded to include listed companies and others in 2011, gradually expanding their application.
+This brought about changes that enhanced the international comparability of financial information and the accuracy of disclosure.
+Third, the external audit and disclosure system was strengthened.
+The revision of the External Audit Act mandated consolidated financial statements, introduced provisions related to internal accounting management, and expanded auditors' responsibility for internal accounting audits.
+To overcome the chaebol-dominated oligarchy, the accounting and disclosure improvements introduced by the IMF agreement primarily reduced information asymmetry and strengthened external oversight.
+As accounting and disclosure standards were standardized, investors, creditors, and regulators were able to more accurately assess a company's financial status, which increased market surveillance pressure on insiders.
+Furthermore, the strengthened disclosure requirements for corporate transactions made it easier for external parties to verify abnormal transactions within the group, reducing incentives for insider-only (tunneling) activities.
+Finally, accurate accounting information helped supervisory agencies like the Financial Supervisory Service identify links between insolvent companies and affiliates, thereby weakening collusion between politics and business.